Darkvarin/Learnyzer/replit.md

   - Fixed entry fee and prize pool system: 50 XP entry fee, winner-takes-all prize pool (calculated from participants)
   - Enhanced dashboard navigation with "Enhanced 2.0" link for advanced battle features
   - Complete battle ecosystem with real-time functionality, AI question generation, and competitive scoring
+- July 11, 2025: Comprehensive coin-based economy implementation for battle system
+  - Created separate coin economy to protect student XP progress while maintaining battle entry costs
+  - Added userCoins and coinTransactions database tables with earning, spending, and transaction tracking
+  - Implemented comprehensive CoinService with balance management, daily bonuses, and activity rewards
+  - Updated Enhanced Battle Zone to use 10-coin entry fee instead of XP (winner takes all participant coins)
+  - Added coin display component to header showing real-time balance with 🪙 icon
+  - Students start with 100 welcome bonus coins and can earn more through daily bonuses (25 coins) and activities
+  - Complete coin API with endpoints for balance, transaction history, and daily bonus claiming
+  - Reduced entry fee from 25 to 10 coins for better accessibility and student engagement

 ## User Preferences